traderepublic/Cilicon/README.md

 ## 🔁 About Cilicon

 Cilicon is a macOS App that leverages Apple's [Virtualization Framework](https://developer.apple.com/documentation/virtualization) to create, provision and run ephemeral CI VMs with near-native performance.
 Depending on your setup, should be able to get up and running with your self-hosted CI in minutes 🚀.
+It currently supports Github Actions, Buildkite Agent and arbitrary scripts (GitLab coming soon).

 Cilicon operates in a very simple cycle described below: